 Safe Drinking Water: If you have a well, ensure that the water you’re drinking at home is safe, especially for children.
 Invest in a house water treatment for potable drinking water.

-Water Conservation: Fix leaks promptly to conserve water and prevent potential damage.
+Water Conservation: Hire new construction plumbing services to fix leaks promptly to conserve water and prevent potential damage.
 Install water-saving fixtures like low-flow toilets and aerators on faucets.

 Avoid Clogs: Be cautious about what you flush down toilets and drain in sinks.
 Avoid disposing of grease, hair, or large objects that can cause clogs.